natgo/wt-wiki-scraper/wikitext-transpiled/ground/Gepard.md

 <!-- ''In the description, the first part should be about the history of the creation and combat usage of the vehicle, as well as its key features.
 In the second part, tell the reader about the ground vehicle in the game.
 Insert a screenshot of the vehicle, so that if the novice player does not remember the vehicle by name, he will immediately understand what kind of vehicle the article is talking about.'' -->
 The '''Flugabwehrkanonenpanzer (Flakpanzer) Gepard''' is a self-propelled anti-aircraft gun designed to operate in all weather conditions.
 It was created in the 1960s, deployed in the 1970s, and has since been updated several times with cutting-edge technologies to keep up with modern warfare.
 It is equipped with twin 35 mm Oerlikon KDA autocannons mounted on the chassis of a Leopard 1 main battle tank and has served as a cornerstone of air defence for the German Army and several other NATO countries.
 The turret has a full traverse, providing complete coverage for the system.
 The search and tracking radars are also mounted on the chassis, behind and in front of the turret, respectively.

 Introduced in [[Update 1.63 "Desert Hunters"]], the Flakpanzer Gepard is a capable weapon platform that can provide reliable cover from enemy air attacks for friendly ground units.
 This vehicle, outfitted with search and tracking radars, can actively scan the skies for hostile air units and provide a lead indicator once locked onto the target.
 It also has some minor anti-ground capabilities, but it is not recommended that it be used extensively in anti-ground roles.
 It is recommended to wait for enemy aircraft to approach before unleashing a barrage of shells to make it difficult to dodge and avoid.
-To conserve ammunition, always shoot in bursts rather than continuous firing.
+To conserve ammunition and prevent overheating of the cannons, always shoot in bursts.

 == General info ==
 === Survivability and armour ===